DarthZhu/darthzhu.github.io/_news/announcement_15.md

 related_posts: false
 ---

-:tada: Our papers `MciteBench: A Benchmark for Multimodal Citation Text Generation in MLLMs` is accepted to **EMNLP 2025**!
+:tada: Our paper `MciteBench: A Benchmark for Multimodal Citation Text Generation in MLLMs` is accepted to **EMNLP 2025**!